 Opponents of the Boycott, Divestment and Sanctions (BDS) movement have sought state and federal legislation that would label support for such measures anti-Semitic and would penalize supportive companies and organizations and, in some instances, individuals with fines and the loss of state contracts and assistance.
-Twenty-seven states to date have passed such legislation and/or, as in the case of New York, adopted it by executive order.
+Twenty-seven states to date have passed such legislation and/or adopted it by executive order.
 Recent federal legislation, although not explicitly punitive, condemns BDS and labels it anti-Semitic.

 Whatever one's stance on a particular boycott, everyone has a right to express their opinions and act accordingly.
 Boycotts as nonviolent political actions are an American tradition, with roots extending to the pre-Revolutionary boycott of British tea.
 As far back as the 1955-56 Montgomery Bus Boycott, the Supreme Court has consistently considered boycotts protected speech under the First Amendment.
 Some examples of effective boycotts include the 1965-66 grape boycott in the Central Valley that birthed the United Farm Workers, the South Africa boycott which The Episcopal Church supported (Res.
-1985-D073) in 1985, and, most recently, the boycott of North Carolina stemming from its anti-LGBT legislation.
+1985-D073) in 1985, and, most recently, the boycott of North Carolina stemming from its anti-LGBTQ legislation.

-Furthermore, The Episcopal Church affirmed in Res.
+Further, The Episcopal Church affirmed in Res.
 1991-D122 that legitimate criticisms of Israeli government policies and actions are not anti-Semitic.
 This church differentiates the use of nonviolent tactics, such as economic pressure on behalf of universal human rights, from the current resurgence of hate-speech and actions that demonize entire communities, Jewish, Muslim, African-American, Native American, LBGT or any other group.
 This church unequivocally condemns all hate-speech and actions.

-The current anti-boycott legislation at the state and federal levels is opposed by, among others, the ACLU, the Center for Constitutional Rights, and the Anti-Defamation League of B'nai B'rith.
+The current anti-boycott legislation at the state and federal levels is opposed by, among others, the ACLU, the Center for Constitutional Rights, and the Anti-Defamation League.
 In November, 2017, twelve of The Episcopal Church's ecumenical partner churches and twenty-eight activist organizations released a public letter calling the anti-boycott legislation pending in Congress and in state legislatures "a blatant infringement on First Amendment rights," and pledged to defend the right of churches and organizations to use economic measures in the specific case of Israel-Palestine.

-Archbishop Desmond Tutu's Statement on Boycott, Divestment, and Sanctions (BDS) [This statement was issued for Archbishop emeritus Desmond Tutu by Oryx Media, April 2, 2014] I am writing today to express grave concern about a wave of legislative measures in the United States aimed at punishing and intimidating those who speak their conscience and challenge the human rights violations endured by the Palestinian people.
-In legislatures in Maryland, New York, Illinois, Florida, and even the United States Congress, bills have been proposed that would either bar funding to academic associations or seek to malign those who have taken a stand against the Israeli Occupation of Palestine.
+Excerpts from Archbishop Desmond Tutu's Statement on Boycott, Divestment, and Sanctions (BDS).
+[This statement was issued for Archbishop emeritus Desmond Tutu by Oryx Media, April 2, 2014]

+"I am writing today to express grave concern about a wave of legislative measures in the United States aimed at punishing and intimidating those who speak their conscience and challenge the human rights violations endured by the Palestinian people.

-These legislative efforts are in response to a growing international initiative, the Boycott, Divestment, and Sanctions (BDS) movement, of which I have long been a supporter.
+"These legislative efforts are in response to a growing international initiative, the Boycott, Divestment, and Sanctions (BDS) movement, of which I have long been a supporter.
 The BDS movement emanates from a call for justice put out by the Palestinian people themselves.
-It is a Palestinian-led, international non-violent movement that seeks to force the Israeli government to comply with international law in respect to its treatment of the Palestinian people.

-I have supported this movement because it exerts pressure without violence on the State of Israel to create lasting peace for the citizens of Israel and Palestine, peace which most citizens crave.
-I have witnessed the systematic violence against and humiliation of Palestinian men, women and children by members of the Israeli security forces.
+"I have witnessed the systematic violence against and humiliation of Palestinian men, women and children by members of the Israeli security forces.
 Their humiliation and pain is all too familiar to us South Africans.

-In South Africa, we could not have achieved our democracy without the help of people around the world, who through the use of non-violent means, such as boycotts and divestment, encouraged their governments and other corporate actors to reverse decades- long support for the Apartheid regime.
+"In South Africa, we could not have achieved our democracy without the help of people around the world, who through the use of non-violent means, such as boycotts and divestment, encouraged their governments and other corporate actors to reverse decades- long support for the Apartheid regime.
 My conscience compels me to stand with the Palestinians as they seek to use the same tactics of non-violence to further their efforts to end the oppression associated with the Israeli Occupation.